Instance Performance Monitoring in AWS

 Prerequisites

-If you are in charge of making sure the desired service limits are met or exceeded, then you need to be in control of the application environment.
-Any of the following bullets are red flags that should be immediate deal breakers:
+If you are responsible with making sure that service targets are to be met or exceeded, you need to be in control of the Cloud environment where the service is deployed.
+Any of the following are red flags:

-• Not being given full access to the AWS Console (EC2) to be able to experiment with instance and storage volume types.
+• Not being given full access to AWS Console in order to be able to experiment with instance and storage volume types.

-• Not being given access to the monitoring engine (CloudWatch).
+• Not being given access to monitoring engine (CloudWatch).

-If you are only given a server instance in the “cloud” and told to deploy the application and then meet some service limits, you should simply run away from that project.
-Yes, do run – you’re being set for failure through no fault of your own.
+If you are only given a server instance in some “Cloud” and are told to deploy this application and then meet some service targets, you should just call it quits.
+Yes, do run, you are being set for failure, through no fault of your own, other than trying to make it work.

 Internal Monitoring?

-AWS does not offer internal monitoring (getting hypervisor metrics from within the instance, without going to an external service).
-This is the standard industry practice that all monitoring should be external.
-From within the instance any resource cap being met will not be immediately visible as such, but rather as general slowness or even timeouts.
+AWS does not offer internal monitoring, in the sense of getting hypervisor metrics from within the instance itself.
+This is the standard industry practice: all monitoring should be external.
+From within the instance itself, resource caps being enforced will only be experienced as general slowness or through timeouts.

-Note: one can retrieve static data from within the instance (the so-called meta data), e.g.:
+Note: you can retrieve static data from within the instance itself, so-called meta data:

 [root@ec2instance ~]# curl http://169.254.169.254/latest/meta-data/